YetAnotherClown/planck/docs/getting_started/systems.md

 return renderSystem
 ```

-The first time `renderSystem` runs, it creates the query and returns the runtime function.
-On all future executions, only the returned function runs.
+The first time `renderSystem` runs, it creates the query and returns the runtime function, then immediately executes that runtime function.
+On all subsequent executions, only the returned function runs.

 #### Cleanup